WSC BOARD STATEMENT

 From Anchor Bay Bicycle & Fitness - 35214 23 Mile Rd., New Baltimore, MI 48047 https://goo.gl/maps/kJ8ly

-Join Steve & Deb Angst for a 35 to 40 mile ride through New Baltimore to Algonac or Marine City, depending on weather.
-Pace around 20 mph, faster as the season progresses.
-Road is fast and smooth, with a good stretch by the water.
-If it is warm enough...there will be a short Ice Cream stop about halfway.
-We will hit speeds of 20+ when conditions are right.
+Join Steve & Deb Angst for a 40 mile ride from New Baltimore through Algonac to Marine City, and back.
+Average Pace 20 to 23 mph.
+Roads are flat, fast, and smooth, with a good stretch by the water.
+If it is warm enough...there will be a short Ice Cream stop at the 26 mile mark.

 BEVERLY AND ROYAL OAK TO BELLE ISLE RIDE, 3RD SATURDAYS APRIL-OCTOBER